Ancestral lineages in mutation-selection equilibria with moving optimum: The diffusive approximation

-The variance of the ancestral distribution is $\sigma \sqrt \beta /2$.
-Noticeably, it is reduced compared to the variance of the trait distribution at equilibrium.
-This variance is also equal to the mutation load.
+This is a Gaussian distribution centered at $y=0$ and with variance $\sigma\sqrt{\beta}/2$.
+The variance of the asymptotic ancestral distribution is half that of the population and coincides with the mutation load.

-In fact, in this setting, the process $ (Y_s, s \geq 0) $ is an Ornstein-Uhlenbeck process, as can be seen by substituting \eqref{F_quad_sel} in \eqref{SDE_Y_diffusive}.
-We can thus also derive an explicit formula for the trajectories along time of the mean and the variance of the ancestral distribution $Y_s$.
-We have:
+In addition, under the diffusive approximation, we can characterize the entire ancestral process $ (Y_s, s \geq 0) $ by combining the expression of $F_g$ stated in~\cref{F_quad_sel} and the SDE equation solved by $Y_s$.
+The ancestral process is an Ornstein-Uhlenbeck process.
+This characterization can also be found in \cite[Theorem 1.1]{companion} (with $\beta=1$, \cref{F_quad_sel} corresponds to \cite[Proposition 2.3]{companion}).
+Therefore, for all $s \geq 0$, $Y_s$ follows a Gaussian distribution with mean and variance given by

-We can observe that the variance does not depend on the reference point $z$ and eventually converges as $s\to \infty$ to $\sigma\sqrt{\beta}/2$, the mutation load.
-Moreover, we see that the mean of the ancestral distribution converges to $0$ exponentially fast, at a rate $\sigma\sqrt{\beta}$.
-Building on this, we can conjecture that, if the selection function is no longer quadratic, as in \cref{def L diff}, the convergence rate of the mean $\mathbb{E}_z (Y_s)$ is given, this time around by $\sigma^2\beta/\Var(F)$ where $\Var(F)$ is the variance of the trait distribution of the population at equilibrium.
+The variance does not depend on the reference point $z$, while the mean of the ancestral distribution converges to $0$ exponentially fast, at a rate $\sigma\sqrt{\beta}$.
+Building on this, we conjecture that for general symmetric selection function $\mu$, the mean $\mathbb{E}_z (Y_s)$ should converge exponentially fast to $0$ at a rate $\sigma^2\beta/\Var(F_d)$, where $\Var(F_d)$ corresponds to the variance of the profile $F_d$ defined by \cref{eq:TW_c_diff}, we refer to \Cref{sec approx app} for further details.